What's the greatest game of Klay Thompson's career? It's a simple question with no clear answer.

 So ...
 I'm not going to.

-Instead, with it being the anniversary of one of his greatest games, let's take a stroll down memory lane and relive six times Thompson broke basketball.
+Instead, with it being the sharpshooter's 31st birthday, let's take a stroll down memory lane and relive six times Thompson broke basketball.

 Dribble only when necessary